 - Help your child process college responses.
 Once your child starts hearing back from colleges about admission and financial aid, he or she will need your support to decide what to do.
 Read about how to choose a college.

 - Review financial aid offers together.
 Your 12th-grader will need your help to read through financial aid award letters and figure out which package works best.
 Be sure your child pays attention to and meets any deadlines for acceptance.
 Get more information on financial aid awards.

 - Help your child complete the paperwork to accept a college’s offer of admittance.
 Once your child has decided which college to attend, he or she will need to review the offer, accept a college’s offer, mail a tuition deposit and submit other required paperwork.
-Learn more about your high school senior's LIST next steps.
+Learn more about your high school senior's next steps.